federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 City names were made consistent with the entries of a csv file containing information on all municipalities of Italy.
 The file was used, among the others, to associate towns with the corresponding provinces in SQL queries [see: [data.py](https://github.com/federicomariamassari/udacity-dand/blob/master/projects/p3/python-modules/data.py)]:
 - Municipalities of Italy (compressed): http://lab.comuni-italiani.it/files/listacomuni.zip

-Recurring problems at this stage were titlecase propositions and misspelled truncations.
+Recurring problems at this stage were titlecase prepositions and misspelled truncations.
 In the first case, I singled out the matched prepositions and converted them to lowercase before concatenation with the string remainder.
 In the other, I checked whether the last letter before the apostrophe was _"e"_, and if so, I added a blank space after the apostrophe:
 ```python
 if "'" in match.group():
     if city_name.split("'")[0][-1] == 'e':